Working Remotely - VPN

 Download the Cisco Anyconnect software:

-macOS High Sierra users may see a prompt regarding the installation of a System Extension.
-This is a new security measure to ensure that the installation of new kernel extensions is approved by a user to mitigate the risk of malware installation.
+You may see a prompt regarding the installation of a System Extension.
+This is a new security measure to ensure that the installation of new extensions is approved by a user to mitigate the risk of malware installation.
 Please follow the steps to enable the installation of the Cisco extension.
-If you do not do this within 30 minutes then you must re-run the installation tool to restore the prompt.

 If it fails..